Catalonia – El Priorat

 At a glance

-8 nights (7 walking days) - the full route, including a walk from Montblanc to Poblet at the start (rather than taxi) and a stay in Poblet near the monastery.
+9 nights (8 walking days) - the full route, including half-day walks from Montblanc to Poblet at the start and from Porrera to Falset at the end.
 We recommend a day in Barcelona, and wine-tasting at the end of the walk.
+[Map does not currently show the final day to Falset, south west of Porrera.]

 How much walking?